Thought we’d use this edition of the rider profile to introduce the newest member of the Drummond Cycles Team.

 What brought you to the Upper Valley?

 I have been in love with the area for a long time.
-The opportunity to move finally came this year when my fiancée, Lizzie, got a job at Dartmouth.
+The opportunity to move finally came this year when my wife, Lizzie, got a job at Dartmouth.

 How long have you been a mechanic?
 Do you have any particular expertise that you are bringing to Drummond Cycles?

-5 years.
-I’ve worked in several mountain bike and higher-end road bike shops through the years, but am coming, most recently, from Pasadena Cyclery, where I was a service manager.
-I have some experience in metal fabrication from a couple years of welding crane truck frames back when I was in my 20’s.
+I’m getting close to 10 years.
+I’ve worked in several mountain bike and higher-end road bike shops through the years.
+I have some experience in metal fabrication from a couple years of welding crane truck frames back when I was in my early 20’s.
 One of my life-long goals has been to apprentice with a frame builder.
 So, I’m very excited to be here.

 What bikes do you have in your “stable?”